samoanspam/cse-251-student-version/lesson_02/canvas/prove.md

 ### Instructions

-Using the [lesson_02/prove](../prove/) files you will retrieve data from an API server using threading and the following rules:
+Using all of the files in [lesson_02/prove](../prove/) you will retrieve data from an API server using threading and the following rules:

 **Coding Instructions**